ksfi/simple-nostr/README.md

 ```

-Send a note with a randomly generated account
+Send a note with a random account

 ```
 [msg]